Community-Engaged Artist in Residence

 Want to try rapping?
 Learn how to write your own lyrics and set it to a beat?
 And what about the rest – copyright and getting it out into the world?
 Learn from professional rapper and musician One Sixth at Braybrook Edge!

-This free 10-week intensive workshop is geared to any artists or young people aged 14-25 years old who want to develop and harness their creative skills, and confidently join the global music community!
-We will look at and discuss the various aspects of the creative process and learn from guests along the way who have experience in the industry and know what it takes to keep reinventing and creating as often as they can.
+The Western Edge Youth Arts rapping workshops in 2022 were a free 10-week intensive workshop geared to any artists or young people aged 14-25 years old who want to develop and harness their creative skills, and confidently join the global music community!
+They discussed the various aspects of the creative process and learnt from guests along the way who have experience in the industry and know what it takes to keep reinventing and creating as often as they can.